PICdew/pic18f16q41-getting-started-opamp/readme.md

 ## Operation
 This code example demonstrates the 4 configurations possible with the OPA module - Unity Gain, Non-Inverting, Inverting, and External.

-S1 on the Curiosity board triggers a move to the next configuration.
+S1 on the Curiosity board switches to the next configuration.

 The current configuration is displayed on LEDs D4 and D5.
-The table below shows the order of switching, and the output function (using the default settings).
+The table below shows the order of switching and the output function.

 | Configuration                       | LEDs (D5, D4) | Output function
 | ----------------------------------- | ------------- | -----